 Breaking from our typical style of travel tips, we are presenting a Q&A regarding their diligent planning and execution of their trip abroad.
 Because they had detailed documentation, they are sharing their pre-trip preparation, experiences abroad, post-trip thoughts and a detailed account of their 15-Day London, Paris, Rome Itinerary Day-by-Day (including links!).

 Fellow travelers planning self guided tours of London, Paris, Rome can use the tips from their experience to help plan their own perfect European trip.
-We also recommend using Travel Planning Printables to help you stay organized on your European vacation!
+We also recommend using Travel Planning Printables to help you stay organized and reading our guide to plan your European Vacation!

 London, Paris, Rome Itinerary: Pre-Trip Preparation